-Administration expenses of the Loan Board for the year ended March 31, 2019, totalling \$696 (2018 - \$789), net of bad debt expense, were paid by the Department of Fisheries and Aquaculture on behalf of the Loan Board.
-Interest expense on funds borrowed to make loans of \$6,481 (2018 - \$4,544) is an expense of the Department of Finance.
+Administration expenses of the Loan Board for the year ended March 31, 2020, totalling \$574 (2019 - \$696), net of bad debt expense, were paid by the Department of Fisheries and Aquaculture on behalf of the Loan Board.
+Interest expense on funds borrowed to make loans of \$6,795 (2019 - \$6,481) is an expense of the Department of Finance.
 Accordingly, the total of these expenses are included in Distributions to the General Revenue Fund of the Province in the statement of operations and accumulated surplus.
-Interest received on the loans receivable is paid to the General Revenue Fund of the Province.